thu-ml/zhusuan/docs/bayesian_nn.rst

 approximate the true posterior.
-The simplest variational posterior (:math:`q_{\phi_i}(W_i)`) we can specify is factorized (also called mean-field) Normal distribution parameterized by mean and log standard deviation.
+The simplest variational posterior (:math:`q_{\phi_i}(W_i)`) we can specify is factorized (also called mean-field) Normal distribution parameterized by its mean and log standard deviation.

 .. math::